Bake Play Smile

 Chocolate circles made with fried noodles on a baking paper lined tray.

-Freeze in an airtight container for up to 1 month.
-Place in the fridge to defrost before serving.
+• Freezing - Freeze in an airtight container for up to 1 month.
+Allow nests to thaw in the fridge before serving.

 Chocolate birds nests made from fried noodles, melted chocolate, peanut butter and easter eggs.